Best Exercises To Prepare For Your Preventative Mastectomy

 Train like an angel?
 Nah.
 Train like a previvor.
 If you've tested positive for a genetic mutation (like the BRCA gene), and have decided to take the brave step of getting a preventative double mastectomy, we see you girl!
 That was NOT an easy choice, but you are taking life by the reins and becoming your own superhero.
 As far as we're concerned, you're badass AF.
 Know what else is badass AF?
 Training for your double mastectomy.
 It goes without saying that a double mastectomy will take a huge physical toll on your body, but there are ways you can prepare your body beforehand to make healing afterward easier.

-“I always encourage people to train for their surgery if they have the time or ability to.”
-For BRCA positive Paige More, training for her preventative mastectomy was the best thing she could have ever done to get ready for the removal of her breasts.
+"I always encourage people to train for their surgery if they have the time or ability to," says Paige More, a BRCA positive surgery vet.
+For More, training for her preventative mastectomy was the best thing she could have ever done to get ready for the removal of her breasts.
 She remembers asking her doctor how she could best prepare for her surgery.
-“I asked him if there were certain parts of my body I should strengthen before my surgery, and when he told me “no,” I just couldn’t accept it.
-I knew that strengthening my body would help me heal from my surgery faster, so instead of listening to that doctor, I got in the best shape of my life and trained for my double mastectomy.
+"I asked him if there were certain parts of my body I should strengthen before my surgery, and when he told me 'no,' I just couldn't accept it.
+I knew that strengthening my body would help me heal from my surgery faster, so instead of listening to that doctor, I got in the best shape of my life and trained for my double mastectomy."

 And now for the question on all of your minds: What exercises should I be doing to prepare for my preventative double mastectomy?
-Check with your doctor first (see complete disclaimer below) and then check out some of our go-to prep workouts below:
+Check with your doctor first (see complete disclaimer below) and then check out some of our go-to prep workouts below.
+Here are the general things you should focus on when designing your mastectomy exercise routine.

-Increasing your lower body strength and endurance will help you feel stronger post-surgery, because those muscle groups will help you stand and walk in a quicker and easier way post-surgery:
+- Focus on Low Body Strength - You also need to add lower body weight training to your list of preventative mastectomy exercises.
+Weight lifting after mastectomy surgery can be especially tough, which is why pre-training is so important.
+Increasing your lower body strength and endurance will help you feel stronger post-surgery, because those muscle groups will help you stand and walk in a quicker and easier way post-surgery.

-Strap into your badass Paige Sports Bra, find a solid surface (like a park bench, or workout bench) and gives these lower body workouts a try:
+Strap into your badass Paige Sports Bra, find a solid surface (like a park bench, or workout bench) and gives these upper and lower body workouts a try.

 Place your right foot on a step or bench and put your hands on your hips.
 Push yourself up until your right leg is straight and you're standing on the bench.
 Squeeze your glute muscle to raise your left leg as far behind you as possible without arching your back.
 Reverse to return to start.
 That's one rep. Repeat on the left leg.
 Alternate sides for a total of 10 to 12 reps.